bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 A more detailed investigation will be provided in future documentation of the SDC flux calibration.

-Manual selection of response curves is supported within the Redux GUI or the supplied parameter config file via the *response_file* keyword.
+Manual selection of response curves is supported within the Redux GUI via the *Response file* field, or in the config file via the ``response_file`` parameter.
 Users may view the available historical response curves within *sofia_redux/sofia_redux/instruments/fifi_ls/data/response_files/*, for which the calibration dates are specified in the filenames (note: v1 refers to